jasonreiddev/development-portfolio/README.md

 <code>yarn create <span title="placeholder">project-name</span> <span title="optional">--typescript</span></code> - create new project.

-In the the package.json set the packageManager to match the root package.json i.e "yarn@3.2.0".

 If eslint / eslint-config-next packages are added in the new package.json, these will need to be removed.

 ### Using components from other projects: